Brachycephalic Obstructive Airway Syndrome

 Our team of vets assess each animal individually when coming in for vaccinations as puppies so can give you more information during your appointment.
 Don’t worry if you have an older pet, we are more than happy to assess them too as we want all our brachys to be comfortable!

-Below is a photo of Obi (a very sweet 1 year old French Bulldog) who was admitted for this surgical procedure here at Pakuranga Vets earlier this year.
+Below is a photo of Obi (a very sweet 1 year old French Bulldog) who was admitted for this surgical procedure here at Pakuranga Vets in July 2022.

 ↑ to top